Latency Coding for Efficient and Low-Latency Deep Spiking Neural Networks: Abstract

 \section{Abstract}

 Spiking neural networks (SNNs) offer a biologically inspired computing paradigm with significant potential for energy-efficient neural processing.
-Among neural coding schemes of SNNs, Time-To-First-Spike (TTFS) coding, which encodes information through the precise timing of a neuron's first spike, provides exceptional energy efficiency and biological plausibility.
-Despite its theoretical advantages, existing TTFS models lack efficient training methods, suffering from high inference latency and limited performance.
-In this work, we present a comprehensive framework, which enables the efficient training of deep TTFS-coded SNNs by employing backpropagation throuh time (BPTT) algorithm.
-We name the generalized TTFS coding method in our framework as latency coding.
-The framework includes: (1) a latency encoding (LE) module with feature extraction and straight-through estimators to address severe information loss in direct intensity-to-latency mapping and ensure smooth gradient flow; (2) relaxation of the strict single-spike constraint of traditional TTFS, allowing neurons of intermediate layers to fire multiple times to mitigating gradient vanishing in deep networks; (3) a temporal adaptive decision (TAD) loss function that dynamically weights supervision signals based on sample-dependent confidence, resolving the incompatibility between latency coding and standard cross-entropy loss.
-Experimental results demonstrate that our method achieves state-of-the-art accuracy in comparison to existing TTFS-coded SNNs with ultra-low inference latency and superior energy efficiency.
-The framework also demonstrates improved robustness against input corruptions.
-Our study investigates the characteristics and potential of latency coding in scenarios demanding rapid response, providing valuable insights for further exploiting the temporal learning capabilities of SNNs.
+Among neural coding schemes of SNNs, Time-To-First-Spike (TTFS) coding, which encodes information through the precise timing of a neuron's first spike, provides exceptional activity sparsity and energy efficiency.
+However, existing TTFS models lack efficient training methods, suffering from high inference latency and limited performance, limiting their practicality on neuromorphic hardware.
+In this work, we propose latency coding, an extension of TTFS coding, and present a compatible framework that enables the efficient training of deep latency-coded SNNs by leveraging backpropagation through time (BPTT) algorithm.
+The framework includes: (1) a latency encoding (LE) module with feature extraction and straight-through estimators to address severe information loss in direct intensity-to-latency mapping; (2) relaxation of the strict single-spike constraint in intermediate layers to improve information propagation and gradient flow; and (3) a temporal adaptive decision (TAD) loss function that dynamically weights supervision signals based on the model's confidence, balancing the trade-off between speed and accuracy.
+Experimental results demonstrate that our method achieves competitive or superior accuracy compared with existing TTFS-coded SNNs with ultra-low inference latency and high energy efficiency.
+Latency-coded SNNs also demonstrate improved robustness against input perturbations.
+These findings highlight latency coding as a practical and hardware-friendly approach for fast and energy-efficient neuromorphic processing.